Hire Social Media Managers

 Performance optimization skills – Whether it’s for paid or organic campaigns, social media experts will analyze metrics and tweak their strategies in pursuit of optimization.
 Expect candidates to discuss tactics like A/B testing, adjusting posting times, and experimenting with different types of content, but be wary of those who pursue engagement farming practices such as sharing provocative content rather than cultivating genuine connections to reach goals.

-Content calendar acumen – Social media managers are masters of content planning and scheduling.
-They create detailed content calendars that outline what content will be posted when, and on which social media sites.
-Tech-savvy managers will also integrate their content calendar with key processes, and deploy automated notifications, reminders, and updates for every stakeholder they work with.
-The resulting calendar should always be a key asset that maintains a steady flow of content.
+Content calendar acumen – Planning and scheduling content effectively is essential for keeping a steady flow of posts.
+A well-structured content calendar outlines what will be posted when and on which social media sites.
+Tech-savvy professionals will also integrate their content calendar with key processes, deploying automated notifications, reminders, and updates for every stakeholder they work with.

 People management skills – The old adage says that all good managers are people managers.
-A top social media manager understands how to run a machine that relies on collaboration between creative and analytical team members to increase the quality and quantity of interactions that achieve marketing results.
+Success in this field requires the ability to coordinate collaboration between creative and analytical team members to increase the quality and quantity of interactions that achieve marketing results.

-Strategic planning ability – Exceptional social media managers are exceptional strategists.
-They don’t throw content into the void and hope it sticks.
-Instead, they plan social media campaigns that align with primary and secondary goals, using their expert knowledge of social channels to maximize results.
+Strategic planning ability – Exceptional social strategists don’t throw content into the void and hope it sticks.
+Instead, they plan campaigns that align with primary and secondary goals, using their expert knowledge of social channels to maximize results.
 This involves understanding projects, deadlines, metrics, outcomes, and reports.

-Creativity – Social media managers are always close to the creative effort.
-Whether they need to design social posts themselves or oversee a team of creators, you’ll want to see creative muscle in a candidate.
-The best social media managers are both creatively gifted and excellent at providing feedback to colleagues on their creative work.
+Creativity – Creativity is at the heart of effective social strategies.
+Whether designing posts personally or overseeing a team of creators, candidates should demonstrate creative muscle.
+The best professionals in the field are both creatively gifted and excellent at providing feedback to colleagues on their work.

-Crisis management skills – In the event of a crisis, social media managers are first responders with two key responsibilities: keeping a cool head and collaborating on a communications plan that includes timely and thoughtful responses appropriate to social channels.
+Crisis management skills – In the event of a crisis, those managing brand communications on social media are first responders with two key responsibilities: keeping a cool head and collaborating on a communications plan that includes timely and thoughtful responses appropriate to social channels.
 Because candidates cannot easily seek out crises, you may find yourself interviewing people who haven’t experienced one firsthand.
 In that case, look for qualities that would benefit them in an emergency, such as levelheadedness, organization, and the emotional maturity and sensitivity to navigate potentially delicate or troubling topics.

 A talent for trendspotting and experimentation – It’s difficult to make your posts stand out from the crowd when new features and industry trends are emerging constantly, but good social media experts strive to be ahead of the curve.
 You’ll want someone interested in new formats, such as Instagram Reels and TikTok challenges, but not so overly confident that they take unnecessary risks with your brand.